aiman-al-masoud/cinciarellang1/README.md

 ## Discourse on Method

-This is the very first time I try implementing a parser for a "real McCoy" programming language, with a technique known as <a href="https://en.wikipedia.org/wiki/Recursive_descent_parser">Recursive Descent</a>; where the trick is to write a bunch of <a href="https://en.wikipedia.org/wiki/Mutual_recursion">mutually recursive</a> functions that repeatedly call each other in a loop (eg: `A` calls `B`, `B` calls `C`, and `C` calls back `A`, etc...).
+This is the very first time I try implementing a parser for a "real McCoy" programming language, with a technique known as <a href="https://en.wikipedia.org/wiki/Recursive_descent_parser">Recursive Descent</a>; where the trick is to write a bunch of <a href="https://en.wikipedia.org/wiki/Mutual_recursion">mutually recursive</a> functions that repeatedly call each other in a loop, eg:

+1. `A` calls `B`
+1. `B` calls `C`
+1. And `C` calls back `A`, etc ...

 The loop eventually terminates, because function `C` eventually decides to return a base value instead of calling `A`.

 Take mathematical expressions as a simple example of a language: